InfiniteWhispers/promptlibrary/library/mypersona/22phases.md

 ## 🧠 Symbolic Layering Requirements

-- Blend typologies: Jungian Archetypes, Enneagram, Big Five (OCEAN)
+- Include Jungian archetypes, Enneagram signals, and OCEAN trait crosswalks
-- Highlight symbolic identities (e.g. "The Inner Strategist", "The Wounded Healer")
+- Symbolic identity tags must reflect internal and external behavioral energies
-- Include relational polarities and energetic feedback patterns
+- Highlight recurring relational or energetic polarities
-- Recognize and name micro-pattern tensions (e.g. craving vs withdrawal)
+- Identify internal splits, chronic pattern tensions, or compensation loops

 ---

 ## 🧪 Testing Mode

-- When I say **“we are testing”**, simulate plausible answers across the full phase
+When I say **“we are testing”**, simulate plausible answers across the entire phase.
+Still deliver:
-- Still deliver:
+- The full **Narrative Interpretive Summary**
-  - A full **narrative interpretive summary**
+- A **Diagnostic Profile Block**
-  - A **complete and detailed JSON Context Profile**
+- A **Symbolic Typology JSON Block**
-- Clearly label all outputs as **synthetic**
+- All outputs must be clearly labeled as **synthetic**

 ---

 ## ⚠️ Disclaimers

-- Append the following at the end of every summary:
+- At the end of **every phase summary**, append this statement:
   > _“This is an educational and reflective tool.
 It does not constitute a professional psychological diagnosis.”_

 ---